 Chinese Medicine, Emotions, and Mental Health

 One of the most wonderful and invaluable things about Chinese Medicine, in my opinion, is its emphasis on the interconnectedness of all aspects of a person.
 Unlike Western Medicine, with its extensive specialization and compartmentalization of different aspects of health, Chinese Medicine focuses all treatment on the whole person.
-A good practitioner of this medicine, sees all aspects of the patient as interrelated.
+A good practitioner of this medicine sees all aspects of the patient as interrelated.
 In fact, one of an acupuncturist’s primary objectives is to see how a patient’s seemingly unrelated symptoms do relate to one another.
 Symptoms of mental or emotional disharmony are no exception.

 Broadly speaking, Traditional Chinese Medicine (TCM) is based on the relative health or pathology of 12 organ systems.
 Five of these are of particular importance.
 Imbalances or problems in any of these organs – the Heart, the Liver, the Kidneys, the Spleen, or the Lungs – are responsible for most illnesses, including most mental or emotional disorders.
 This applies to both chronic and acute illness, and includes anything from mild depression to severe mental illness.
 There are infinite variations, but most mental/emotional disharmony can be traced back to an underlying imbalance which can be described as a deficiency or an excess in one or more of these five organs.
 Deficiency basically means that the organ’s functioning has been weakened somehow, and excess can be thought of as a situation where an organ is being overstimulated (for example, by an excess of heat in the system), or is, for various reasons, “working overtime.”
+When these five organ systems are balanced and working properly, peace of mind and stable mental health are the expected result.

 Curiously enough, TCM places very little emphasis on the functions of the brain.
 Instead, it assigns the various aspects of what we think of as mental functions to these five organs.
 Of these, the most important is the Heart.
 The Heart is said to be the “Residence of the Shen.”
 Shen is sometimes translated as “Spirit,” but just as often it is translated as “Mind.”
 The state of health of the Shen is the single most important factor in an individual’s mental health, so a lot of mental and emotional difficulties are treated with therapies aimed at correcting pathologies of the Heart.
 This does not imply, in any way, that if a cardiologist were to examine a person who was depressed, or schizophrenic, that they would be likely to find physical disease in the heart.
 The organs referred to in Chinese Medicine are always better thought of as systems of which the physical organs are but one part.
 These systems encompass a broad range of functions, some of which are quite subtle and impossible to observe using laboratory equipment.